jsanroman/builder_links/README.md

 # BuilderLinks

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/builder_links`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+A ruby gem to generate links automatically based on a text, keywords and urls is given.
+Useful for example to increase dinamically the internal links in your site and improve SEO metrics.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile's application:

 ```ruby
 gem 'builder_links'